Skip to article frontmatterSkip to article content

 where UU is the potential energy of the system, which has been discussed in the previous section.
 UU can also be computed using DFT or quantum mechanical methods.
 It is called ab initio molecular dynamics (AIMD) when quantum mechanical methods are used to compute the potential energy.

-The total energy of the system should be conserved during the simulation, which means that the sum of the kinetic and potential energy should remain constant over time.
-This is also known as the microcanonical ensemble in statistical mechanics, where the total energy of the system is conserved and the system is isolated from its surroundings.
+In an ideal NVE simulation, the total energy of the system should be conserved, which means that the sum of the kinetic and potential energy should remain approximately constant over time.
+This corresponds to the microcanonical ensemble in statistical mechanics, where the total energy of the system is conserved and the system is isolated from its surroundings.

 Temperature and Pressure Control

 The temperature and pressure of the system are usually controlled to study the behavior of the system under different conditions.
-The temperature can be adjusted by rescaling the velocities of the particles, while the pressure can be controlled by adjusting the volume of the system.
+Thermostats modify the dynamics to sample a target temperature, while barostats change the cell degrees of freedom to sample a target pressure.

 Typical thermostats used in molecular dynamics simulations include the Berendsen thermostat, the Andersen thermostat, and the Nose-Hoover thermostat.
 Examples of barostats include the Berendsen barostat and the Parrinello-Rahman barostat.